By Joanne Jeffries. Last Updated 25th October 2021. Welcome to our ear injury claims guide.

 As mentioned earlier, inner ear trauma damage can be very tricky to repair.
 Therefore, a cochlear implant may be required.
 An implant won’t make the hearing the same as before the injury but will allow an improvement by amplifying sounds and sending them to the nerves used for hearing.

 Whatever type of treatment you’ve received, if your hearing has been affected by an accident caused by somebody else, or your outer ear has been damaged, you could be able to seek compensation for your injuries.
-Speak with an advisor for free advice about whether you’ve got the option to begin a claim or not.
+Speak with an advisor for free advice about whether you could have grounds to make an ear injury claim.

 When we’re asked about how much compensation a client might receive, we have to be honest and say that every case is different.
-Therefore, until we’ve assessed your claim, it’s impossible to give an estimate.
-However, to show what type of compensation can be awarded for different injuries, we’ve listed some amounts in the personal injury claims calculator table below:
+Therefore, until we’ve assessed your ear injury claims, it’s impossible to give an estimate on how much they could yield.

 As you can see, the amount of compensation awarded depends on how severe your injuries were.
 Therefore, your solicitor will use medical evidence and reports to show exactly what injury you suffered, how it has affected you and what impact it might have on you in the future to ensure you receive the right level of compensation.